 Conservation: the behaviour and ecology of bumble bees

 Bumblebees are a major, and attractive component of UK (and global) ecosystems, providing the essential service of pollination to wildflowers and crops.
-Our interests include understanding the ecological needs of bumble bees, understanding patterns of decline, and impacts of anthropogenic stressors.
-Available projects include: (i) the behaviour and ecology of bumblebee queens, (ii) the impact of agrochemicals and pathogens on bumblebee health, (iii) the ecology and behaviour of male bumblebees, and (iv) the decline of the world’s largest bumblebee in South America.
+Our interests include understanding the ecological needs of bumble bees, understanding patterns of decline, and mitigating and reversing these declines.
+Available projects include: (i) conservation ecology of bumblebees in England, (ii) conservation of the 'flying mouse’, Bombus dahlbomii, the world’s largest bumblebee in South America, (iii) the behaviour and ecology of bumblebee queens, and (iv) the impact of pathogens on bumblebee health.
 Please contact me for further information.